Learning skills to last a lifetime – Registration begins November 1

 The Camper Health History Form.
 The camper’s parent or guardian must complete and sign this four page medical form within 6 months of their camper’s stay at camp.
 Please provide camp with a copy of both the front and back sides of your camper’s health insurance card.
 Please contact the camp office if anything on the form changes after you have sent it in.
 This form is required for both Day and Overnight campers

 Please mail, fax, or upload your completed medical forms to camp as soon as possible.
-All forms are due by May 11.
-Please retain a copy to bring to check in.
+All forms are due no later than 3 weeks prior to attending camp.
 We cannot allow any camper to remain at camp without a current and complete health form.
 These medical forms include documentation of parental consent, allowing the camp staff to provide emergency medical attention for a camper if necessary, and basic health insurance information to be used if the camper requires medical care or prescription medication.

 The Camper Information Form